Apple Pie Wontons Recipe

 • First step is to lay out one of the wonton wrappers.
 I get a slightly damp paper tower and cover the rest of the wrappers until I need them (they can dry out very easily).

-• Place a teaspoon size of apple pie filling in the center of the wonton.
+• Place a teaspoon size of apple pie filling in the center of each wonton.
 You don’t want to much or it will ooze out of your apple pie goodie.
+Apple pie filling already has some great spice, but you could add more if you want or create your own homemade apple pie filling.

-• Dip your finger in the water and run your wet finger along the 2 edges closest to the bottom in the photo.
-You are creating the ability for the wrapper to stick together.
+• Dip your finger in the water and use your finger to brush water along the 2 edges of the wonton wrapper closest to the bottom in the photo.
+You are creating the ability for the wrapper to stick together as the flour with the water creates a glue like effect.

-• Bring the top corner down to the bottom corner, press lightly on the matched sides to create a seal.
+• Fold the top corner down to the bottom corner, press lightly on the matched sides to create a seal.

 • Get some more water on your finger and dab the bottom corner of your triangle, then bring the left corner down and press it to the bottom corner to create a seal.

-• Fill a pot with 2-3 inches of oil and heat on medium until you’re at 350 degrees.
+• Fill a pot with 2-3 inches of oil and heat on medium heat until you’re at 350 degrees.
 I’ll put a empty wonton wrapper in to test the oil.
-If it floats instantly with lots of bubbles and the bottom side browns within 30ish seconds you’re ready to go.
+If it floats instantly with lots of bubbles and the bottom side browns within 30ish seconds you’re ready for frying.

-• Once they are brown, remove from oil and place on a paper towel lined plate.
+• Once they are golden brown, remove from oil and place on a paper towel lined plate.

 • ENJOY!!
 They are best served warm!